Canadians planning a trip to Europe from 2022 need to be prepared for the launch of the European Travel Information and Authorisation System (ETIAS).

-Currently, Canadians and citizens of the other visa waiver countries are able to enter the European Schengen Area without a visa.
-All that is needed is a valid passport.
+Canadians and citizens of the other visa waiver countries are able to enter the European Schengen Area without a visa.
+Currently, all that is needed is a valid passport.

 Whilst this policy has provided easy access to Europe, it has been unable to provide the highest levels of security.